zbw/stwfsapy/Readme.md

 Define the type URIs for descriptors and sub-thesauri.
 You also need to define the relationship that relates sub-thesauri to concepts.
 It is also beneficial if this relation structures the sub-thesauri.
-Furthermore you can indicate whether the thesaurus relation is a specialisation For the [STW](https://http://zbw.eu/stw/) this would be
+Furthermore you can indicate whether the thesaurus relation is a specialisation.
+For the [STW](https://http://zbw.eu/stw/) this would be
 ```python
 descriptor_type_uri = 'http://zbw.eu/namespaces/zbw-extensions/Descriptor'